stuartgo/mapintel/README.md

     │
     ├── mongodb_insertion  <- AWS lambda function package and related scripts.
 Used by AWS lambda │                         for regular insertion of NewsAPI articles into MongoDB database.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting